As my Dad says, I love life (especially in Winchester).

 I hope you grow to enjoy it as much as I do....

-Originally from Northern Ireland, I'm Mum to two little rascals (3 and 4) and wife to Robin, a busy Dentist.
+Originally from Northern Ireland, I'm Mum to three rascals , currently 3, 9 and 10.
+I'm also wife to Robin, a busy Dentist and together we run a Dental Practice together in Southampton.

 He's yet to find out I take two sugars in my tea.